 Janet will be introduced by novelist Dori Ostermiller, a dear friend with whom she attended graduate school at the University of Massachusetts MFA program.
 Join in for a brief author talk, reading, and Q&A.

-At this much-loved Montclair bookstore, Christina Baker Kline (who gave a beautiful endorsement to Lilli de Jong without knowing Janet) will introduce Janet for a short talk, reading, and Q&A.
+At this much-loved Montclair bookstore, bestselling novelist Christina Baker Kline (Orphan Train and A Piece of the World) will introduce Janet for a short talk, reading, and Q&A.

 It's a treat to go to a bookstore that's busy in summer.
 We're looking forward to a short talk, reading, Q&A, and book signing at this popular beachside bookstore in Bethany Beach, Delaware.